digitalfabrik/entitlementcard/docs/deep-linking.md

 ```

 #### Note
-This activation codes are local and won't work on real devices.
+These are local activation codes are local and won't work on real devices.
 We use a `fragment (code#)` for the activation code to avoid sending user data to the server

 ## Testing